marcelotm23/powershell-design-patterns/README.md

             If includes design diagram, it will be awesome :smile:
 7. Commit your changes (`git commit -am 'Add some Singleton'`)
 8. Push to the branch (`git push origin creational/singleton`)
-9. Add to _Authors_ section in Repository readme.
+9. Add to _Contributors_ section in Repository readme.
 10. Make a [pull request](https://github.com/marcelotm23/powershell-design-patterns/compare).

 ## Authors